 For training relation-prediction or image-to-graph models, we also include a set of relations between objects.
 Given that there is no universally-established way to annotate relationships for page objects, we choose to do so hierarchically.
-In this scheme, the table object is the parent and the other 7 object classes associated with it -- such as its columns, rows, caption, and footers -- are connected as children.
-While some prior small datasets exist that connect tables to their captions, this is the first \emph{large-scale} dataset we are aware of with hierarchical relationships between tables, their captions, and their footers.
+In this scheme, the table object is the parent and the other 7 object classes associated with it---such as its columns, rows, caption, and footers---are connected as children.
+While some prior small datasets exist that connect tables to their captions, this is the first large-scale dataset we are aware of with hierarchical relationships between tables, their captions, and their footers.

 In total, PubTables-v2 contains 468k individual pages annotated with 548k tables (see \cref{tab:pubtables-v2_breakdown}).
-Like in the cropped tables collection, we split pages into three public sets---a train, test, and validation set---and one additional hidden test set for later use.
+Like in the cropped tables collection, we split pages into three public sets---a train, test, and validation set---plus one additional hidden test set for later use.

-\subsection{Full Documents}
+\subsubsection{Full Documents}

 The third collection contains tables annotated at the document level.
 Expanding from individual pages to full documents allows the annotation of tables that span multiple consecutive pages, which we refer to as multi-page tables.
+PubTables-v2 is the first large-scale dataset for evaluating models on fully end-to-end document-level TE and the first dataset containing multi-page tables.

-Every document in this collection contains at least one table that continues across multiple pages, or in the case of two-column documents, across multiple columns.
+A key feature of our dataset is that every document in this collection contains at least one table that either continues across multiple pages, or in the case of two-column documents, across multiple page columns.

-PubTables-v2 is the first large-scale dataset for evaluating models on fully end-to-end document-level table extraction and the first dataset containing multi-page tables.

 Each table is annotated with its structure, content, and the bounding boxes for each section of the table on each page it spans.
+The first four pages of a document from this collection is shown in \cref{fig:full_document}.
 While multi-page tables are the emphasis of this collection, for completeness we annotate all tables in the document, including single-page tables.
 This enables several potential investigations into the effect of document-level context on general TE that would not be possible if we only annotated multi-page tables.
 For more details on this collection, see the Appendix.